To-Fujita/Babylon.js_3D_Graphics/README.md

 [index.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/index.html) : Menu for Demo of 3D graphics
 [index_Maze](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Maze.html) : Menu for how to create a maze game
 [index Pazzle Game](https://to-fujita.github.io/Babylon.js_3D_Graphics/index_Pazzle.html) : Menu for how to create a Pazzle Game
+### Note: These indexes are not working in Safari.

 At the above GITHUB, the files and the folders are as follows:
 - CSS: This folder is stored css file for the style of menu.